 The app can load a workspace and once loaded, the name of that workspace is visible within the app, above the folder names on the draft list.
 Therefore at some level within the application, that data must be held.

 If there wasn’t such data being held, every time we viewed the draft list, we wouldn’t see the name of the workspace.

-If I could access the name property in scripting, I could drive subsequent tailored action from that.
+If I could access the name property in scripting, I could drive any subsequent tailored actions from that.

 Here’s another use-case.
 I just created an action that lets you navigate all markdown headers within a workspace.